Our SOCIAL/EMOTIONAL Curricula (The UBU Treasure Chest) are built upon a solid foundation of:

 The perfect addition to any organization's Social-Emotional Curriculum | Positive Behavior & Supports Intervention | Safe & Healthy Students Programming, UBU Prevention Residencies follow the model of all UBU Project Arts Integration Curriculum (as based upon the principles of Socratic Seminar) increasing student meta-cognition of the subject matter at hand through a guided, interactive process which is,

 Likewise, with our UBU SEL/PBIS Residencies, we explore the neuro-plasticity of the human brain by creating the foundational steps of encouraging healthy, new neuro-pathways in all participants.
 This process is achieved through UBU's hope-filled, creative, interactive classroom techniques, methods and materials.
 Every UBU prevention residency is a celebration of life based upon positive self-discovery, making healthy choices and advancing the life-narrative of all involved towards an affirming sense of wholeness and self-compassion.

 As teaching artists, we fully recognize the need to maintain a full and informed awareness of this highly delicate subject matter.
-Therefore, we engage in ongoing communication with, and support from, mental health care and education professionals.
+Therefore, we engage in ongoing communication with, and support from, mental health care, childhood trauma and education professionals.
 The facts we deal with on a daily basis are truly sobering, humbling and, inspire us to action: